aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/README.md

 - **Python >=3.8**
 - **NodeJS >= 20.0.0**

->__NOTE:__ A Github [dev container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) configuration has been configured for you, with the necessary *Python*, *NodeJS*, and the *AWS CDK* versions.
-It is **recommended**, that you use the pre-configured [Visual Studio Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) as your development environment.
+>__NOTE:__ A Visual Studio Code [dev container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) configuration has been provided for you.
+This image container the necessary *Python*, *NodeJS*, and the *AWS CDK* versions needed to implement this guidance.
+It is **recommended**, that you use the pre-configured [environment](https://code.visualstudio.com/docs/devcontainers/containers) as your development environment.

 ## Sample Code Configuration and Customization